-14 Sep Atopic Dermatitis: 11 Rules to Follow to Stay Rash Free
+14 Sep Atopic Dermatitis: 11 Rules to Follow to Stay Rash Free in 2022

 Skin is our largest organ, so we need to take extra care of it.
 Many people suffer from atopic dermatitis, one of the eczema types.
 Eczema is the name for a group of non-contagious conditions that cause the skin to become itchy, inflamed, and/or have a rash-like appearance.
 Eczema is often referred to as ‘dermatitis’ as well ~ they basically mean the same thing and are used interchangeably.

 There are seven types of eczema and it’s possible to have more than one type at a time:

 - Atopic Dermatitis

 - Nummular/Discoid Eczema